 Chamomile Flowers: The herb is thought to be very relaxing and is safe for children.
 It is believed to help with stress, depression, insomnia, sore muscles, and reduce anxiety.
 It also looks great in herb mixtures!

-Cinnamon Leaf Essential Oil: This EO is thought to be a natural stimulant and I only add in super small doses to custom blends because it isn’t the soft potpourri scent that most think of.
+Cinnamon Leaf Essential Oil: This EO is thought to be a natural stimulant and I only added it in super small doses to custom blends because it isn’t the soft potpourri scent that most think of.
 It can seem more like a dry and astringent scent profile sometimes.
+It can also cause headaches for some people and scientists argue a lot over what beneficial properties this EO may have.

-Coffee: This makes an amazing smelling scrub.
+Coffee: This makes an amazing smelling scrub when unused grounds are made into a paste with water or a carrier oil like Sweet Almond Oil (my preference).
 It is thought that caffeine actually helps prevent skin damage and stimulate the body to help get rid of cellulite.
+My thighs sure don’t look any thinner, but it feels good to go that extra mile in pampering my skin sometimes, so I recommend giving it a try.

 Eucalyptus leaves: This herb is thought to clear up lung congestion, improve circulation, and help with infections, while also acting as an antibacterial.
 Most believe that it mildly helps ease pain.
 Many herbalists recommend hanging a bundle of Eucalyptus Leaves in your shower, outside of the water stream itself (you’re just wanting to use the steam from the shower), and they believe that the steam will release the aromatic benefits of clearing congestion and sharpening the mind.